kaltura/playkit-js-ui/docs/setting-customized-spinner.md

 </html>
 ```

+This example uses the [Preact.h() API](https://preactjs.com/guide/v8/api-reference/#preacth--preactcreateelement)
+but of curse you can do the same with [JSX](https://preactjs.com/guide/v8/getting-started#rendering-jsx) with the appropriate [Transpiler](https://preactjs.com/guide/v8/getting-started#global-pragma)

-You can read more about the UI customization and player's areas mechanism here:
+You can read more about the UI customization and player's areas here:

 - [Player UI components](./ui-components.md)
 - [Create Player UI component](./create-ui-component.md)